metabase/metabase/docs/dashboards/filters.md

 ## Requiring a filter

 You can tell Metabase to require a filter so that people _must_ filter the dashboard by a certain column on a card.
+If you require a filter, you'll also need to supply a default value for that filter.

 You might want to require a filter value if:

 - Your unfiltered dashboard contains questions that pull lots of data, as enforcing filtered data can prevent people from inadvertently querying tons of data and running up your data warehouse costs.
 - The questions on your dashboard don't make sense without a filter.
-For example, if you create a dashboard intended to view data relevant to a specific customer (as opposed to all customers), you can require a customer ID so that the dashboard only loads data for that particular customer.
+For example, if you create a dashboard intended to view data relevant to a specific customer (as opposed to all customers), you can require a customer ID so that the dashboard only loads data for a particular customer.

 ## Editing a filter